How to Become a Sports Illustrated Swimsuit Model

 Aspiring Sports Illustrated hopefuls can’t just fill out an online application and hope for the best.
-No, most are invited from major modeling agencies around the world.
+Most are invited from major modeling agencies around the world.
 So if you have your eyes set on the Sports Illustrated prize, your best bet is to work hard at your modeling career and get scouted by a top model agency in a major market like New York, which is where Sports Illustrated is headquartered.
-Make sure your agency is on board with your swimsuit plans and that they’re doing everything possible to promote you to Sports Illustrated and help you achieve your dreams!
+Make sure your agency is on board with your swimsuit plans and that they’re doing everything possible to promote you and help you achieve your dreams!

 Do I Need to Sign With a Special Swimsuit Modeling Agency?